kroegen/demo-boilerplate/README.md

 ## TODO list of improvements and possible features

+- [x] Github actions to automate the deploy
+- [x] Product card improvements(rating, add to cart, add to favorites)
-- [ ] Filters for products
+- [x] Filters for products
+- [x] Auto-minimization of sidebar
 - [ ] Product page
 - [ ] Breadcrumbs for product categories
+- [ ] Categories page, categories sidebar -> Products by category > Product page
 - [ ] Image slider on product page
 - [ ] Cart, save, edit, remove products
-- [x] Product card improvements(rating, add to cart, add to favorites)
 - [ ] Checkbox component, progress page with chart
 - [ ] Add fancy login page with some cool animation so people would likely choose to stay
 - [ ] Not found route and page(404)
 - [ ] Table component, header config for table as a prop, list items in single slot
-- [ ] Categories page, categories sidebar -> Products by category > Product page
 - [ ] Comments, posts
-- [x] Auto-minimization of sidebar
 - [ ] Listing search, pagination
 - [ ] Login with google account?
 - [ ] Initial mobile and tablet support (responsive styles)
-- [x] Github actions to automate the deploy
 - [ ] Storybook for common components
 - [ ] Initial unit tests setup
 - [ ] Initial E2E tests setup